iscas3dv/handpose-virtualview/README.md

 ## Update (2022-6-7)
 The models were damaged during uploading to Google drive.
 We have uploaded new models.

+## Update (2022-06-27)
+Modify the training method of View selection with the "student" confidence network.

 ## Dependencies
 * `CUDA 11.1`